rafay99-epic/Astro-Portfolio-Blog/src/content/ms_notes/07-evaluating-the-strengths-and-weaknesses-of-a-research-paper.md

 **Limitations:**

-\* The informational data set is crude because the 10000 Alexa-rated sites are selected without the disinfo domains.
+- The informational data set is crude because the 10000 Alexa-rated sites are selected without the disinfo domains.

-\*A smaller dataset would lead to a classification accuracy.
+-A smaller dataset would lead to a classification accuracy.

 **Overall Thought Process:**